 The Initial value for voltage is available for all Terminal types except Voltage.
-Enter an Initial value for voltage V{init} (SI unit: V).
+Enter an Initial value for voltage $V{\text{init}}$ (SI unit: V).
 The default is 0 V.

 The Initial value for current is available for Power only.
 In this case, it provides an initial guess for the nonlinear solver, and should not be set to zero.
 The initial value provided may affect the solution.
-Enter an Initial value for current I{init} (SI unit: A).
+Enter an Initial value for current $I{init}$ (SI unit: A).
 The default is 1 mA.

-To display this section, click the Show button (🐷) and select Advanced Physics Options.
+To display this section, click the Show More Options button ( 🐷 ) and select Advanced Physics Options in the Show More Options dialog box.